Ghostbusters (franchise): Ghostbusters (2016)

 The 2016 film, Ghostbusters, is a relaunch of the franchise which takes place in an alternate universe, featuring a new cast of characters, but follows a similar narrative as the original film.
 A group of eccentric researchers make discoveries within paranormal incidents with their intentions being to detect and capture ghosts, and protect New York City from those spirits.
 The film principally features a new cast, starring Kristen Wiig, Melissa McCarthy, Leslie Jones and Kate McKinnon as the all-female Ghostbuster team, along with Chris Hemsworth as their male receptionist.
 Additionally, Aykroyd, Murray, Weaver, Hudson, and Potts all had small cameo roles.
 The film was released on July 15, 2016, as Ghostbusters, with the home media released being rebranded to Ghostbusters: Answer the Call.
 It received mixed reviews, and grossed off a budget, after accounting for marketing, a $70 million loss.

 Future

 Untitled animated film

 In October 2015, Ivan Reitman announced that he was producing an animated film for Sony Pictures Animation, with Fletcher Moules attached to the project as both animator and director.
 The film will tell a story from the perspective of ghosts.
 The film would begin production following the completion and release of Ghostbusters: Afterlife.
 The project was reconfirmed in June 2022, with Jennifer Kluska and Chris Prynoski as directors and Brenda Hsueh as the writer of the film.
-In December 2024, it was announced that Kris Pearn would serve as director, with the project set to release on Netflix.
+In December 2024, it was announced that Kris Pearn would serve as director, with the project set to be released on Netflix.